Sejm of the Polish–Lithuanian Commonwealth

 The General Sejm (sejm walny, comitia generalia) was the bicameral legislature of the Polish–Lithuanian Commonwealth.
-It was established by the Union of Lublin in 1569 following the merger of the legislatures of the two states, the Sejm of the Kingdom of Poland and the Seimas of Grand Duchy of Lithuania.
+It was established by the Union of Lublin in 1569 following the merger of the legislatures of the two states, the Sejm of the Kingdom of Poland and the Seimas of the Grand Duchy of Lithuania.
 It was one of the primary elements of the democratic governance in the Commonwealth (see Golden Liberty).
-The sejm was a powerful political institution and the king could not pass laws without the approval of that body.
+The sejm was a powerful political institution.
+The king could not pass laws without its approval.

 The two chambers of a sejm were the Senate (senat) consisting of high ecclesiastical and secular officials, and the lower house, Chamber of Deputies (izba poselska), the sejm proper, of lower ranking officials and the representatives of all szlachta.
 Together with the king, the three were known as the sejming estates, or estates of the sejm (stany sejmujące, literally, "deliberating estates").